 - It made subsidies available for people who made less than $48,000 a year and used health care exchanges.

-- The amount of subsidies a person could receive was income-based and depended on the costs of premiums in a particular area.
+- The number of subsidies a person could receive was income-based and depended on the costs of premiums in a particular area.

 - The subsidies would automatically be applied to the insured’s health care bills each month.

 - There was a mandate which required everyone to have health insurance.
 The failure to purchase health insurance by a certain date each year (Jan.
 31) would result in a tax penalty.